Has marketing missed the mark?

 Challenger Marketing Example

-The result?
-The Group Ministry Consultants were inundated with immediate responses and repeated references to the marketing pieces themselves.
+Not only did the marketing team see a 94% improvement in response rates, but the Group Sales Consultants were inundated with immediate responses and repeated references to the marketing pieces themselves.
+This led to a 91% sales increase over prior year.

 The campaign was followed up by matching the website to the style and messaging of the direct mail piece.
 Is it a perfect Challenger marketing piece?
 Probably not, but it challenged the status quo in a way that women in ministry could relate to, so I would call that a success.